superaligned/ecssl/README.md

 ## Running

-ECSSL currently supports only one mode, invoked with `--single`, which generates/renews a single SSL certificate.
+ECSSL currently supports only one mode, invoked with `--mode single`, which generates/renews a single SSL certificate.
 The default configuration goes like this:

 ```bash
 java -jar ecssl.jar \